-You are required to read ONE book from the book list below.
-Then answer the questions, which follow the list.
+You are required to read TREASURE ISLAND by Lewis Stevenson.
+Then answer the questions below.
 Be sure to write out the entire question on notebook paper, and answer in complete sentences using your BEST cursive handwriting.
+This will be your first grade!